andrea-ci/drummer/README.md

 To complete the registration process, you have to declare the task, along with its path, inside *drummer-tasks.yml*.
 Drummer must know the path of python file to load (expressed as relative path with respect to base folder), and the name of the class which exposed the *run* method.

-You can automatically update the task list by issuing the **task:update** command.
+You can automatically update the task list with the **task:update** command.
 Drummer will parse all valid tasks found inside the *taskdir* folder.

 Of course you can also *__init__* your task class; in that case, you must take care of configuration and logger, as in the following: